Terra-Scan/ml-terrascan/README.md

 ├── app.py                 # The Streamlit app for interacting with the model.
 ├── labels.txt             # A text file containing the class labels for predictions.
 ├── mapping_info.py        # Script to map image data to labels and class information.
-├── model_terrascan.h5     # The trained Keras model (saved after training).
+├── model_terrascan.keras    # The trained Keras model (saved after training).
 ├── requirements.txt       # List of Python libraries needed to run the project.
 ├── split_dataset.py       # Script to split the dataset into training and testing.
 ├── train_model.ipynb      # Jupyter notebook for training the model.